pyuxiang/benchmark/readme.md

 ## Getting started

-Download any available release `tester-YYYYMMDD.tar` and unpack the archive.
+Either `git clone` this repository, or download any available releases `tester-YYYYMMDD.tar` and unpack the archive (essentially a zipped version of the repository).

 Open a shell environment (e.g. `cmd`/`PowerShell` for Windows, `Terminal` for MacOS) in the root directory of the package (i.e. together with the `makefile` and `make.bat`), and run the following command: